Marketers have to write so many different documents. You will write campaign content in landing pages, emails, social posts, product descriptions.

 - Use the five senses (Taste, Smell, Hearing, Touch, and Sight) and generate words in a table about your product/service that tingle these senses.
 Don’t need to populate and fill up each and every column.
 For reference, you can use this soul-satisfying post from Henneke of Enchanting Marketing.
 The post mentions 75 such phrases.

 - Find words about the context and environment of a product’s use from customer reviews of similar products.
-Again, don’t need to read each and every review, just find situations which causes problems to users and where your product/service might help.
+Again, don’t need to read each and every review, just find situations that cause problems to users and where your product/service might help.

 - Write product copy by using sensory words (from step 1) to solve problems discovered in step 2.